AVISPL/dal-avdevices-switchers-crestron-dm/README.md

-# dal-avdevices-players-amino-stb
+# dal-avdevices-switchers-crestron-dm
-DAL adapter for Amino set top boxes
+DAL adapter for Crestron DM frames and switchers